coap-security/liboscore/README.md

 CoAP libraries with planned integration:

 * [RIOT-OS] - tracked at [11761]
+* MoCkoAP – an internal minimal CoAP library used as a mock-up in tests
+* [libcose] – providing the required crypto primitives

 Potential future candidates:
 (No implementation is being planned right now,